CEE-6490-RiverBasinPlanning/Spring-2016/CombinedWEAPArea/PacifiCorp Performance Metric Example/ReadMe.md

 ##Stakeholder: PacifiCorp
 ###Changes to Model
 Addition of three reservoirs to lower-bear river have been included: Soda, Grace, and Oneida.
-Each reservoir will have a Storage Capacity, Volume Elevation Curve, Net Evaporation, and a delivery Priority.
+Each reservoir will have a Storage Capacity, Volume Elevation Curve, Net Evaporation, a delivery Priority, Max.
+Turbine Flow, Tailwater Elevation, Plant Efficiency, and Energy Demand.
 ###Definitions of Performance Criteria
 Hydropower Generation:  Megawatts (MW).
-The amount of energy produced by the dam when water is released.
+The amount of electrical energy produced by the dam when water is released.
 The objective is to maximize this value.

 Unmet Water Demand:  Acre-foot (ac-ft).
 The amount of water delivered to demand sites of the entire system.
 The objective is to minimize this value.